Intercropping | 10 Types, Advantages and Disadvantages

 Maize and legumes in alternating rows (serc.carleton.edu)

-It is a kind where different crops are grown at the same time on the same piece of land with a distinct row arrangement.
+• Here, different crops are grown simultaneously on the same piece of land in a distinct row arrangement.

 3. Patch method